viamrobotics/docs/docs/tutorials/projects/helmet.md

 Get your hardware ready and connected to the Viam platform:

-1. Plug your webcam into your computer.
+Plug your webcam into your computer.

-2. Make sure your computer (whether it's a personal computer or an SBC) is connected to adequate power, and turn it on.
+Then, make sure your computer (whether it's a personal computer or an SBC) is connected to adequate power, and turn it on.

-3. If you haven't already, [add a new machine](/fleet/machines/#add-a-new-machine) in the [Viam app](https://app.viam.com) and follow the setup instructions to install `viam-server` on the computer you're using for this project and connect to the Viam app.
+{{% snippet "setup.md" %}}

 ## Configure the camera and computer vision